dotnet/docs-aspire/docs/fundamentals/custom-resource-commands.md

 # Custom resource commands in .NET Aspire

 Each resource in the .NET Aspire [app model](app-host-overview.md#define-the-app-model) is represented as an <xref:Aspire.Hosting.ApplicationModel.IResource> and when added to the [distributed application builder](xref:Aspire.Hosting.IDistributedApplicationBuilder), it's the generic-type parameter of the <xref:Aspire.Hosting.ApplicationModel.IResourceBuilder`1> interface.
 You use the _resource builder_ API to chain calls, configuring the underlying resource, and in some situations, you might want to add custom commands to the resource.
-In this article, you learn how to add custom commands to a resource.
+Some common scenario for creating a custom command might be running database migrations or seeding/resetting a database.
+In this article, you learn how to add a custom command to a Redis resource that clears the cache.

 > [!IMPORTANT]
-> These .NET Aspire dashboard commands are only available when running the dashboard locally.
+> These [.NET Aspire dashboard](dashboard/overview.md) commands are only available when running the dashboard locally.
 They're not available when running the dashboard in Azure Container Apps.

 ## Add custom commands to a resource